hilalturkaslan/Ms_sqll/README.md

-database done that a MySQL
+database done that a MsSQL